vanHeemstraCreations/movie-hall-of-fame/300/500/100/100/200/README.md

 - ~Based on "Glass Door 3D Model" at https://free3d.com/3d-model/glass-door-85154.html~
 - Based on "Office Tempered Glass Door 3D Model" at https://www.renderhub.com/frezzy/office-tempered-glass-door
 - Based on "Transparent Glass Effect Tutorial in After Effects" at https://www.youtube.com/watch?v=OzaQxcmgF9Y
+- Based on "Element 3D Tutorial: Extruding Objects with Illustrator Vectors" at https://www.youtube.com/watch?v=7EICc0iDwCs

 For the Office Tempered Glass Door to be transparent in Element 3D, for the Glass set the Blend Mode to **Add** under Advanced inside the Scene Setup of Element 3D effect control.

 For the Office Tempered Glass Door to have chrome like armature in Element 3D, for the armature choose **Metal_Diffused** from the Scene Material.

+For the Office Tempered Glass Door to be part of the Front Wall (see **Walls and Roof**), one has to extrude part of the Front Wall.